rayeesrahman/structural-signatures-2.0/README.md

 ## To Do:
 - [ ] Make an installation script
-- [ ] Backport `tructural-signatures-1.0 features`(disordered regions, 2D protein feature enrichment, etc
+- [ ] Backport `structural-signatures-1.0 features`(disordered regions, 2D protein feature enrichment, etc)
 - [ ] Multiprocessing of protein structure extraction (currently runs one at a time)
 - [ ] Dockerize
 - [ ] Add various error tests